FathimaRashidha/DormConnect/README.md

-# DormConnect
-This is my project called DormConnect.
-It's all about helping university students and employees find comfortable and affordable boarding accommodations.
-It aims to assist those who are actively searching for a place to stay near our university.
+Redefining the Way You Find Boarding Accommodations DormConnect is a web-based platform designed to help university students and employees easily find safe, secure, and comfortable boarding accommodations near their university.
+Many students and staff struggle to discover available options in their area, even when plenty of accommodations exist.
+DormConnect bridges this gap, making the process simple, transparent, and efficient